matiaspalumbo/matiaspalumbo.github.io/_pages/cv.md

 * Jul.
 2024: Escuela de Ciencias Informáticas (Buenos Aires, Argentina)
   * Two 15-hour courses taken: Modeling and Analysis of Complex Systems and Large Language Models.
 * Sep.
 2023: 10th Heidelberg Laureate Forum (Heidelberg, Germany)
-  * The HLF is a selective networking conference where 200 young researchers in mathematics and computer science across the world spend a week interacting with Abel Prize and Fields Medal laureates, among other award recipients.
 * May.
 2023: IX Congress in Applied, Computational and Industrial Mathematics (Santa Fe, Argentina)
 * Sep.
 2022: Annual Conference of the Mathematical Union of Argentina (Neuquén, Argentina)